fortinet-fortisoar/solution-pack-mssp/docs/MSSPContentPackDoc.md

 ## Configuring MSSP IR Solution Pack

-1. Enable the remote execution flag for all the playbooks in *05-Actions* collection on the Tenant systems by executing the “Enable Remote Execution Flag(Tenant Only)” playbook as follows:
+1. Enable the remote execution flag for all the playbooks in *05-Actions (Remote)* collection on the Tenant systems by executing the “Enable Remote Execution Flag(Tenant Only)” playbook as follows:
-    1. Open the FortiSOAR instance,and from the navigation panel, click the **Alerts** module.
+    1. Open the FortiSOAR Tenant instance,and from the navigation panel, click the **Alerts** module.
     2. Click **Execute** and then select **Enable Remote Execution Flag (Tenant Only)**.
        **Important**: Before you execute the “Enable Remote Execution Flag (Tenant Only)” playbook, ensure that there is no “Playbook Mappings” in “Remote Tenant Manager” under “Multitenancy Section” on the Master node.
         ![Remote Tenant Manager](media/remoteTenantMngr.png)